ccapo/habpi/README.md

 # HABPi #

-* Code for HAB+Raspberry Pi Project
+* Code for HAB+Raspberry Pi Project v0.1.1
 * The objective is to launch a high altitude balloon with a payload, and successfully retrieve the payload
-  - Track payload with GPS and transmit data via radio
+* Track payload with GPS and transmit data via radio
-  - Additionally document the flight with photos, as well as monitor atmospheric properties during the flight
+* Additionally document the flight with photos, as well as monitor atmospheric properties during the flight
-  - Powered by a Raspberry Pi Zero
-* v0.1.1

-### Components ###
+## Components ##

 * Raspberry Pi Zero + Camera
 * GPS Sensor + Antenna
-* Long Range Radio Transceiver + Antenna
+* Long Range Radio Transceivers + Antennae
-* Temperature and Pressure Sensor
+* Temperature and Pressure Sensor (Altitude)
-* Magnetometer Sensor
+* Magnetometer Sensor (Compass)
 * Power Supply (Multiple, Independent)
 * Styrofoam Container
 * External Blinking Lights
 * Parachute
 * Rubber Balloon
-* Helium
+* Helium Gas